 I have a strong connection to our Central Montana landscape.
 It holds many special memories for me.
 Working to protect this area so that generations to come have the opportunity for the same experiences is so rewarding.

-Lars’ primary responsibilities include general maintenance and habitat restoration on American Prairie lands.
-Before joining American Prairie, he was the interim manager at the University of Nebraska’s Barta Brothers Ranch.
+Lars’ primary responsibility is landscape stewardship on American Prairie lands.
 He is originally from Chappell, Nebraska and received his education from the University of Nebraska-Lincoln where he earned an MS in Agronomy specializing in Range and Forage Science and BS degrees in Rangeland Ecosystems and Fisheries & Wildlife.
-He is a member of the Society for Range Management and The Wildlife Society.
-Lars began working for American Prairie in 2013 and is excited to be part of a project that is effecting change over an entire landscape.
+Lars began working for American Prairie in 2013 and is still excited to be part of a project that is effecting change over an entire landscape.

 American Prairie has the ability to enrich visitation for a wide range of people and interests.